Misson42/.github/README.md

 ### Payout Tax

 > Second is a function called `PAYDAY`.
 16.9% is collected from every post or comment.
 This collected amount is pooled & paid out to all active users every 42 hours.
 An algorithm has been designed to payout users according to their `Total Monthly Moontax` spent amount.
-This accomplished 2 initial goals, a desire to use the network to compete for higher payouts, and  highest spending accounts are statistically proven to return next month and repeat the process benefiting the total user base.
+This accomplishes 2 things, a desire to use the network to compete for higher payouts, and  highest spending accounts are statistically proven to return next month and repeat the process benefiting the total user base.

 ### Creator Tax